CalebJohn/infinitemonkeytheorem/content/posts/CustomAddress.md

     # Securely save the private key
 ```

 You might think this process will be slow (it is).
 But, for short substrings (~5 characters) the generation can be done in a few minutes.
 There are 16 hexadecimal characters (again, ignoring the checksum).
-So the probability of finding an address that starts with an `n` length substring is `(1/16)^n`.
-For a 5 character word, there is a `(1/16)^5` chance of generating an address starting[: The probability is 35x higher if you don't care where the substring is] with your string.
-I can generate ~16,000 addresses/sec on my laptop, which means it should be possible to generate an address in about one minute.
-Not too bad.
-The scaling is pretty steep though, a 6 character substring would be ~17 minutes, and an 8 character substring would be ~3 days[: I know this isn't how random variables work, but it gives an estimate of the order].
+When looking for an address that starts with an `n` length substring, the probability of finding a match in one iteration is `(1/16)^n`[: The probability is `(40-n)` times higher if you don't care where the substring is].
+The probability of finding a match after `i` iterations is `1-(1-p)^i` where `p` is `(1/16)^n` and `n` is the substring length[: This comes from the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution)].
+I can generate ~16,000 addresses/sec on my laptop.
+This means you can find a 5 character substring with 99% probability in about 5 minutes.
+You can find a 6 character substring (99% probability) in about 80 minutes, and an 8 character substring in around 15 days.

 And that's all.
 I leave it as an exercise for the reader to implement the code for themselves (hint: take a look at [`go-ethereum`](https://github.com/ethereum/go-ethereum/tree/master/crypto)).